 Dashboard templates aggregate risk data from multiple projects into executive-ready views.
 Leaders see portfolio-wide risk exposure, trending issues, and mitigation progress at a glance.
 In worst-case scenarios, a disaster recovery plan template provides defined steps to restore critical operations.

-Different stakeholders need different levels of risk information: this template provides frameworks for tailoring risk reports — detailed risk analysis for project teams, high-level summaries for executives.
+Different stakeholders need different levels of risk information: this template provides frameworks for tailoring risk reports with detailed risk analysis for project teams, high-level summaries for executives.

 It includes communication frequency guidelines, escalation triggers, and audience-specific formatting to ensure everyone gets the information they need.

-Building an effective risk management plan starts with understanding your organization’s unique needs.
+Building an effective risk management plan requires understanding your organization’s unique needs.
 Your template should be comprehensive enough to capture critical information yet simple enough for consistent use.

 Essential elements of your risk plan